Remember When Boise Had a Roller Coaster on Warm Springs Avenue?

 While we're spending all this extra time at home, can somebody perfect a time machine so we can go back to this golden age in Boise history?

 The other coaster?
-Well that one made its debut many, many years ago next to the Natatorium on Warm Springs Avenue.
-Completed in 1890s, the original Natatorium was quite different than the public pool and hydro tube we're familiar with today.
-According to Greenbelt Magazine, the original Nat was flanked by six story towers that made it look a bit like a Spanish palace.
-It included four floors of galleries and 65' x 125' in ground pool which, at the time, was the second largest indoor pool in the United States.
+Well, that one made its debut many, many years ago next to the Natatorium on Warm Springs Avenue.
+Completed in the 1890s, the original Natatorium was quite different than the public pool and hydro tube we're familiar with today.
+According to Greenbelt Magazine, the original Nat was flanked by six-story towers that made it look a bit like a Spanish palace.
+It included four floors of galleries and 65' x 125' in-ground pool which, at the time, was the second-largest indoor pool in the United States.
 In addition to swimming, it was also a hub for dancing, billiards, playing card games, dining and socializing at one of the Nat's Turkish baths, hot tubs, steam tubs or bar.

 A ride on the roller coaster was one of the preview clips he shared while working on the project!